 About the trainer

 Bianca Keys is a highly experienced mediator, facilitator, trainer and conflict management coach.
-She is currently the Chair of the Mediator Standards Board, which oversees the national mediator accreditation system.
+She is dedicated to the professionalisation of mediators in Australia and was an elected Director of the Mediator Standards Board between 2014-2022.

 Bianca operates her own consultancy, specialising in conflict management and resolution for commercial, workplace and healthcare disputes.